apache/sedona/docs/download/overview.md

 Sedona Python needs one additional jar file call `sedona-python-adapter-3.0_2.12-1.0.0-incubator.jar` to work properly.
 Please make sure you use the correct version for Spark and Scala.

-You can get it using the following methods:
+You can get it using one of the following methods:

 * Compile from the source within main project directory and copy it (in `target` folder) to SPARK_HOME/jars/ folder ([more details](/download/compile/#compile-scala-and-java-source-code))